Porges/ways-to-play/src/games/tribord-et-babord/tribord-et-babord.md

 symbol can only be marked off once.

-The first time a player marks off one of their symbols, their opponent pays them 1× the stake, the second time (called {%pronounce lang="fr" word="radoub" pronouncer="marois" %}, ‘refitting’ the ship), they are paid 2×, and the third time (called the <Pronounce lang="fr"  pronouncer="spl0uf">prise</Pronounce>, ‘capture’), they win 4× the stake.
+The first time a player marks off one of their symbols, their opponent pays them 1× the stake, the second time (called <Pronounce lang="fr" pronouncer="marois">radoub</Pronounce>, ‘refitting’ the ship), they are paid 2×, and the third time (called the <Pronounce lang="fr"  pronouncer="spl0uf">prise</Pronounce>, ‘capture’), they win 4× the stake.

 If they roll a symbol that is already marked off, they are paid 1× the stake.

 Each time they roll one of their opponent’s symbols, they pay them 1× the stake (this is called the <Pronounce lang="fr"  pronouncer="spl0uf">écueil</Pronounce>, ‘reef’).

 If a player doesn’t manage to roll a single one of their own symbols in their three attempts, this is called <span lang="fr">naufrage</span> (‘shipwreck’),